Simple Saffron Brown Rice

 Why We Love This Recipe For Simple Saffron Brown Rice

-Step-By-Step Instructions to Make This Saffron Rice
+How to Make Healthy Saffron Rice

 Step 1: Cook garlic & onion